thedestroyer4312/cygne-bot/README.md

 # cygne-bot

 # Description

 A simple Discord bot in Node.js that retrieves data from Youtube using `ytdl-core`.

 # Install instructions

-First, install the necessary modules.
+First, install the necessary dependencies.

 ```
 npm ci
 ```

-Make sure to install Prettier and ESLint.
-Then, you're good to go!
+Use `npx` to run the binaries for JSDoc, Prettier, or ESLint e.g. `npx JSDoc`